Share On Social!

 But health experts warn this will roll back progress on school food nutrition.

-Schools could, for instance, cut fruit served at breakfast by a half-cup, according to the Food Research & Action Center.
+Schools could, for instance, cut breakfast fruit by a half-cup.
 Fries and burgers could be served a la carte.
 Pasta could count as a vegetable.

-1. Copy one of these model comments from our Salud America! team.
+Check out these model comments from our Salud America! team:

 MODEL COMMENT: GENERAL